allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/200-cluster/220-prop.en.md

 ```

 Then, specify the cluster to be exported as props.
-Paste the code below at the bottom of the class declaration.
+Paste the code below at the bottom of the constructor in class declaration.

 ```
       this.cluster = cluster;